teamputtygen/hn-docs/docs/training/procurers/onedata.rst

     :width: 80%
     :align: center

-Support the user space
+Support the User Space
 ----------------------

 #.
 Click on the `Spaces` tab on the left
 #.
 Select storage name to the on assigned in the previous step
 #.
-Paste the support token created in the Onezone to `Support token` field
+Paste the support token created in the Onezone to `Support token`
+   field
 #.
-Select support size and units - this will be the maximum amount of data occupied by this space on this storage
+Select support size and units - this will be the maximum amount of
+   data occupied by this space on this storage
 #.
 Set `Mount in root` radio button to Off
 #.
 Set `Import storage data` radio button to Off
 #.
 Press `Support space`